 I have been with my boyfriend for about a year.
-He recently transferred law schools, so now we’re in a long-distance relationship.
-I’m so proud of him, but in a shocking twist, not as psyched about the distance.
+He recently transferred law schools, so now we’re in a long distance relationship.
 I really value physical touch in love-language-speak and, well, long-distance makes that a bit difficult.

 Amy, 27, SC